 Did you know the average American home uses about 60 gallons of water per day per person?
 It’s easy to see how water utility costs can add up very quickly for a family.
 If you have a plumbing system leak, you definitely want to know about it as soon as possible.
 An undetected leak can easily cost an unsuspecting homeowner hundreds of extra dollars a year.

 Dripping faucets can be seen and leaking toilet parts are usually heard or seen.
 What do you do if your water costs have risen for no known reason?
 Logically, you know the water is coming from somewhere, but how to tell?
-Is leak detection possible?
+Is leak detection possible for plumbers?

 The answer is yes.
 It’s possible to discover if and where you have a water leak on your own.
 You’d need to know where your water shut off is for your home and where the water meter is located.
 There’s a much simpler way to discover the leak and have it repaired.